mah0x211/lua-process/README.md

 **Returns**

+1.  number: 0 on success, and >0 if an error occurs.

+### nsleep( nsec )

+suspend execution of the calling process until specified nanoseconds.

+**Parameters**

+-   nsec: unsigned integer.

+**Returns**

-1.  number: greater than or equal to 0 on success, or -1 on failure.
+1.  number: 0 on success, or -1 on failure.

-2.  errno: EINVAL, or dependent on a system.

 ### errno()